Custom SQL

-SQL Rules let users create tests using custom SQL.
-The flexibility of custom SQL makes them a good fallback for use cases that cannot be addressed with Metrics, Validations, or Comparisons.
+Custom SQL monitors let users write their own tests using SQL.
+The flexibility of Custom SQL makes them a good fallback for use cases that cannot be addressed with Metrics, Validations, or Comparisons.

-Both manual and automatic (machine learning) thresholds are available with SQL Rules.
+Both manual and automatic (machine learning) thresholds are available with Custom SQL monitors.
 Users can also use default or custom Templates to cut down on the need to write redundant SQL.

-SQL Rules can be created from the Create Monitor page or Assets page.
+Custom SQL monitors can be created from the Create Monitor page or Assets page.
 Configuration steps include:

 Define SQL